About Me

 Michael

-• I am a waning third year PhD student at the University of Washington, advised by Paul Beame and Anup Rao.
+• I am a waning third year PhD student at the University of Washington, advised by Paul Beame.
 Prior to that, I completed my MS at UC Berkeley working with Professor Avishay Tal.
 I am broadly interested in theoretical computer science, but have a particular affinity for property testing, Boolean function analysis, and complexity theory.

 • Recently, I have become an avid climber, but I also enjoy racket sports, having been president of Cal's table tennis club (CalTTC) and done a bit of competing myself in the past.